 During his 18-year Coca-Cola career, Njonjo also has served as Executive Assistant to the President of the East and Central Africa business unit; as the East and Central Africa business unit Planning Manager; and as Finance Manager for Coca-Cola’s leading juice supplier in Kenya, Beverage Service Kenya.
 He joined The Coca-Cola Company in 1998 as an accountant based in Nairobi, Kenya.

-A native of Kenya, Njonjo holds a Masters of Business Administration in Strategic Management and a Bachelors of Science degree in International Business Administration from United States International University in Kenya.
+A native of Kenya, Njonjo holds a Masters of Business Administration in Strategic Management and a Bachelor of Science degree in International Business Administration from United States International University in Kenya.
 Njonjo is also a Certified Public Accountant.

 Want to join our growing business network?
 Book a tour today at any of our branches and check out our amazing packages!